-Added Bonus: all lodging, 2 pilgrim meals/day (lunch on your own while walking), ground transportation, group activity and entry fees, trip leaders, taxes and tips included.
+Added Bonus: all lodging, 2 pilgrim meals/day (lunch on your own while walking), ground transportation, group activity and entry fees, trip leaders, travel insurance, taxes and tips included.

 Take 9 Days of Vacation for a 16 Day TRIP! (over 2 Weekends with Memorial Day)